tensorflow/build/tf_sig_build_dockerfiles/README.md

    hash.
 The `nightly` tag on GitHub is not related to the `tf-nightly` packages.

 - If you interrupt a `docker exec` command with `ctrl-c`, you will get your shell back but the command will continue to run.
-You cannot reattach to it.
+You cannot reattach to it, but you can kill it with `docker kill tf` (or `docker kill the-container-name`).
+  This will destroy your container but will not harm your work since it's mounted.
-  If you have any suggestions for handling this, let us know.
+  If you have any suggestions for handling this better, let us know.

 Now let's build `tf-nightly`.